Strengthen your investor knowledge and learn how to protect yourself from investment scams, visit CheckFirst.ca.

 Calgary, AB T2P 0R4

-Note: Late filing fees for insiders reports (except for insiders located outside of Canada) and application fees (except applications for Mutual Funds under NI 81-102, NI 81-105, NI 81-106 that are required to be filed on SEDAR) can only be paid by a cheque.
+Note: Late filing fees for insiders reports (except for insiders located outside of Canada) and fees for applications that are not filed on SEDAR+ can only be paid by a cheque.

 Credit card payments can only be made in person.
 We do not take any credit card information over the phone or by email due to Payment Card Industry compliance requirements.